mzakizadeh/shifting_tabbar/README.md

 )
 ```

-See example section and git repository for more detailed example.
+See example folder in git repository for more detailed example.